n00b69/woa-betalm/guide/3-install.md

 - Select **UEFI Boot Menu**.
 - Select **USB Attached SCSI (UAS) Storage**.
 - Press the **power** button twice to confirm.

+> [!Note]
+> If you are facing issues (e.g your device randomly reboots), follow [the steps described in this guide](https://github.com/n00b69/woa-betalm/blob/main/guide/troubleshooting.md#the-device-reboots-in-mass-storage-mode) for an alternative way of entering mass storage mode.

 ### Diskpart
 > [!WARNING]